Wednesday newsletters always feature a hotel or flight review.

 TIPS FOR FUTURE GUESTS & SAVE MONEY

-- Save money: read my tips for getting the best deal at a luxury resort like the One&Only Cape Town (and/or receive many free perks).
+- Save money: read here my tips for getting the best deal at a luxury hotel like One&Only Cape Town (and/or receive many free perks).

 - Read my tips for preparing your trip in time.